WebAssembly/spec/proposals/simd/BinarySIMD.md

 These immediate operands are encoded as individual bytes.
 For example, the `v8x16.shuffle` instruction has 16 bytes after `simdop`.

-In the description below, `LaneIdx{I}` indicates the maximum value of the byte.
+In the description below, `ImmLaneIdx{I}` indicates the maximum value of the byte.
-For example, `LaneIdx16` is a byte with values in the range 0-15 (inclusive).
+For example, `ImmLaneIdx16` is a byte with values in the range 0-15 (inclusive).

 | Instruction                | `simdop` | Immediate operands |